 Since September 2013, the Brazilian National Committee for Refugees (CONARE) has offered Special Humanitarian Visas for Syrians affected by the civil war.
 The visa is valid for two years and may be extended.
 Applications for the visa can be lodged at brazilian consular offices in Lebanon, Jordan, Turkey and Egypt.

 Australia’s In-country Special Humanitarian visa

 Australia has an In-country Special Humanitarian visa (subclass 201) under which small numbers of people are resettled each year.
 The subclass 201 is reserved for exceptional cases and there is no set annual quota.
 Cases are finalised in around 6 months, but during that time applicants remain within their country of origin.
 In 2018-19 the Australian government received 9,411 applications for this visa and granted 1,891 places.
 Many of those resettled under the subclass 201 that year were Yazidis from Iraq.
+In 2019-20 the Australian government granted fewer places than originally planned under the annual humanitarian program, because it suspended the granting of visas in March 2020 due to COVID-19.
+That year the government received 7,627 applications for the subclass 201 visa and it granted 1,195 places.
 In 2016 the Australian Human Rights Commission called on the Government to ‘explore options for enhancing access to in-country processing and other “protected entry” procedures for people facing persecution who are still within their country of origin’.